<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=585972928235617&amp;ev=PageView&amp;noscript=1">

 What’s Driving Your Sales?

-Companies that choose to rigorously track and monitor number of sales meetings attended and other controllable input activities designed to establish and evaluate KPIs, also tend to benefit from a focused methodology that’s extremely useful in pushing progress in the right direction.
+Companies that choose to rigorously track and monitor the number of sales meetings attended, and other controllable input activities designed to establish and evaluate KPIs also tend to benefit from a focused methodology that’s extremely useful in pushing progress in the right direction.

 The bottom line is that sales input activities are behaviors, while outputs are results.
 And behaviors can be learned and modified.

-So if input and output metrics are all about measuring specific activities and results, then drivers are what directly influence those measurements.
+So, if input and output metrics are all about measuring specific activities and results, drivers directly influence those measurements.
 When we learn to effectively identify drivers, we can learn how to accomplish our goals down to the smallest of actionable increments.

-If I want to generate five business leads in Singapore, for example, I can use both leading indicators and performance tracking to determine how many field days it typically takes to generate a given number of new accounts.
-Drivers demand certain methods of behavior—and sales input KPIs are the very best way to not only determine what those methods should be, but to control them.
+If I want to generate five business leads, for example, I can use both leading indicators and performance tracking to determine how many field days it typically takes to generate a given number of new accounts.
+Drivers demand certain behaviors, and sales input KPIs are the very best way to not only determine what those methods should be but also control them.

-Of course sales output matters; it HAS to matter.
+Of course, sales output matters; it HAS to matter.
 Quotas and revenues keep the big machines running, and measuring that output with the help of performance tracking metrics is paramount.
-But for every sales result measured, there’s a series of mini-steps that made that result possible, and there’s no question that controllable inputs lay the foundation for more impactful performance.
+But for every sales result measured, a series of mini-steps made that result possible, and there’s no question that controllable inputs lay the foundation for more impactful performance.

-Big picture debates aside, when it comes to ramping up profits and growing a business, little changes on one end of the sales process are what lead to huge advances on the other.
-And for the sales professional looking to exceed goals and maximize performance, it's the incremental improvements that really matter at the end of the day.
+Big picture debates aside, when it comes to ramping up profits and growing a business, little changes on one end of the sales process lead to huge advances on the other.
+And for the sales professional looking to exceed goals and maximize performance, it's the incremental improvements that really matter.

 4 Most Important Sales KPIs